 - Case of beer

-Bonny Hills is on the mid north coast of New South Wales.
-Head about 4.5 hours north on the Pacific Highway.
+Bonny Hills is on the Mid North Coast of New South Wales.
+From Sydney, head about 4.5 hours north on the Pacific Highway.

 - Lots of beach walking